Skip to main content

 • If required to pay filing fee, date of Comprehensive Exam/Thesis Defense.

-• Upon receiving their OPT I-20 forms from ISPO, students should always review their program end date and the issue date on the OPT I-20 to determine their accurate OPT application timelines.
+• Upon receiving their OPT I-20 forms from ISEO, students should always review their program end date and the issue date on the OPT I-20 to determine their accurate OPT application timelines.

 Graduating Quarter